 Complaints relating to workplace smoking

 - The employer has 20 working days to investigate if a breach of the Act has occurred, and to try to resolve the complaint.
-If the complaint was received by the Director-General, it will be referred to the employer in the first instance.

 - Where the breach is on the part of the employer, the employer shall try to settle the complaint, or give an assurance that there will be no repetition of the cause of the complaint.